 I was pleased to discover that – for most German-language foundries – type specimen catalogues published before the First World War were cumulative.
 By this I mean that, once a typeface was added to a company’s product portfolio, it was not removed.
 Many mid nineteenth-century display typefaces had no names at all – not even descriptive ones akin to ‘wide gothic’ or ‘shaded sans’.
 Occasionally, an anonymous type was given a name later in its life, or a name might change over time.
 Several sizes of unnamed display or ‘decorative types’ (Zierschriften) might be merged together into a family, too, but the internal company product numbers for each size of type would almost always stay the same, even over decades.
 It is common to find typefaces with several different product-number ranges among their sizes.
 In many cases, this indicates that a pre-existing size range was expanded later on.

 Above: Two sizes of the Longina typeface, as seen in the 1902 E.J.
 Genzsch catalogue.
 Genzsch & Heyse called this design Longina, too, but the design did not originate with the Genzsch foundries.
 In fact, I have found no German foundry who took credit for it.
-The design may have originated in Britain, France, or the United States instead, before being imported (or electrotyped illicitly) by German firms.
+The design probably originated in the 1860s at the foundry of James Conner’s Sons in New York before being imported (or electrotyped illicitly) by German firms.
 D. Stempel AG sold the design under the name Schmale enge Grotesk.
 As Schmale Grotesque/Schmale Grotesk, the design was sold by the Aktiengesellschaft für Schriftgießerei und Maschinenbau in Offenbach and Emil Gursch of Berlin.
 Krebs and Ludwig & Mayer at Frankfurt, as well as A. Numrich at Leipzig and Poppelbaum at Vienna, sold it as Schmale Steinschrift.
 Under the simpler name ‘Steinschrift,’ this typeface was distributed by the Emil Berger foundry in Leipzig and also by the Schriftgiesserei Bern.

 At H. Berthold AG, who acquired the Emil Berger foundry via their merger with Gustav Reinhold’s business in 1893, this design eventually became known as Akzidenz-Grotesk schmalhalbfett.
 It has also been suggested that Berthold purchased matrices of this design from the Viennese foundry Poppelbaum in 1896.
 Berger/Reinhold/Berthold did not create most sizes of the typeface, but by the time they renamed the typeface Akzidenz-Grotesk schmalhalbfett from Enge Steinschrift, which was the name Berthold sold this design under for the first few decades they had it, I think that they edited and recut most of the letters in each size – presumably so that they would be more compatible with Akzidenz-Grotesk’s other styles.
 That narrow ‘t’ with the special out-stroke?
 Berthold kept that as long as the typeface was sold in metal, but it is not in the photo-type font.